Updated: Sep 4, 2021

 Homelessness – The Research Behind Worth the Effort

 When my kids were younger, we spent a lot of time at the library.
 There was often a knot of homeless teens hanging out in the pocket park across the street.
 They didn’t cause trouble or even draw attention to themselves beyond their shabby appearance, but they always made me wonder.
 Especially when the weather grew cold.

 I decided to write a story about a homeless teen, but I actually didn’t know anything about being homeless and I guessed that being underage made it a whole different ball game.
 I had the concept of the story in my head.
 The hero of the story, Ayden, was homeless and the heroine, Ella, was from privilege.
-When she discovered him, her first reaction was to be afraid – and she hated that so much, she challenged herself to conquer her fear and make a connection with him.
-They slowly grew comfortable enough with each other to make a superficial connection and everntually a freindship grew.
-But Ella had taken it Ayden for granted, so when she could no longer find him in his usual spots after the weather grew cold, she worried.
+When she discovered him, her first reaction was to be afraid – and she hated that, so, she challenged herself to conquer her fear and make a connection with him.
+They slowly grew comfortable enough with each other to make a superficial connection and eventually a friendship grew.
+Ella discovered she had taken Ayden for granted and she worried when she could no longer find him in his usual spots after the weather grew cold.
 When she does find him, she learns he’d been keeping a very big secret and her trust is shattered.
 Ayden has to work that much harder to earn her trust back.